memgraph/docs/mage/applications/bioinformatics-application.md

 ## Introduction

-Bioinformatics is a subdiscipline of biology and computer science that focuses on the discovwry, storage, analysis and dissemination of biological data such as DNA and amino acid sequences.
+Bioinformatics is a subdiscipline of biology and computer science that focuses on the discovery, storage, analysis and dissemination of biological data such as DNA and amino acid sequences.
 This kind of data often comes in the form highly complex and initerconnected networks.
 While most of the data is currently stored in relational databases, the problem of complicated domain models and